What causes backups?

 What is wastewater treatment?

 A step by step process that transfers wastewater into clean water that is safe to discharge into the environment.
+This virtual tour details the typical processes used at many treatment plants.

 How can I properly dispose of grease, paint, etc?